-However, the TwistLoc is very handy, so unless the surface is loose or rough, engaging the shock and fork’s lockout is very easy, negating the pedal bob.
+TwistLoc is very useful, too, so unless the surface is loose or rough, engaging the shock and fork’s lockout is very easy, negating the pedal bob.

 Merida Ninety-Six RC 9000 descending performance

-With its fairly slammed front end, the bike I tested felt a little more nervous than the ample reach and 68.5-degree head angle might suggest.
-I assume that on a shop-bought bike there should be a little more steerer tube available to raise the front end a touch and, if so, I’d be tempted to head for steeper XC courses.
+With its fairly slammed front end, the bike I tested felt a little more nervous than the ample reach might suggest.
+On a shop-bought bike, there should be a little more steerer tube available to raise the front end a touch and I’d be tempted to do so for steeper XC courses.

 That said, the Ninety-Six still rips on fast, twisty tracks, such as the ones I spent a lot of time testing on.

 Fox’s 32 fork is smooth and light, and coped well with all I put it through in testing.
-Though, I reckon when compared back-to-back against a RockShox SID it feels a little more flexy in its chassis.
+However, when compared back-to-back against a RockShox SID SL, it feels a little more flexy in its chassis.

-One could run the shock a little harder to get more mid-stroke performance, at the expense of initial sensitivity and the ability to access all its travel.
+You could run the shock a little harder to get more mid-stroke performance, at the expense of initial sensitivity and the ability to access all of its travel.